sblisesivdin/biscuit/index.md

 Biscuit is derived from currently deprecated theme [Solo](http://github.com/chibicode/solo).
 The development of Biscuit is maintained by [Sefer Bora Lisesivdin](https://lrgresearch.org/bora).

-Biscuit and the previous code where Stator is derived are distributed with [MIT license](https://github.com/sblisesivdin/biscuit/blob/gh-pages/LICENSE).
+Biscuit and the previous code where Biscuit is derived are distributed with [MIT license](https://github.com/sblisesivdin/biscuit/blob/gh-pages/LICENSE).